ncochard/synology-surveilllance-station-switch-home-mode/README.md

-Automatically enters or leaved the Home Mode on the Synology Surveillance Station when a mobile phone gets on the WIFI.
+Automatically enters or leaves the Home Mode on the Synology Surveillance Station when a mobile phone gets on the WIFI.

 This is for advanced users...